 Organic Farming Research Foundation works to foster the improvement and widespread adoption of organic farming systems.
 OFRF cultivates organic research, education, and federal policies that bring more farmers and acreage into organic production.

-Organic Farming Research Foundation (OFRF), in partnership with the University of Kentucky and Kentucky State University, invite the submission of research abstracts for presentation at the 2017 Organic Agriculture Research Symposium (OARS), taking place on January 25-26, 2017 in Lexington, Kentucky, immediately preceding the Southern Sustainable Agriculture Working Group Conference (SAWG).
+OFRF, in partnership with the University of Kentucky and Kentucky State University, invites you to attend the 2017 Organic Agriculture Research Symposium (OARS), taking place on January 25-26, 2017 in Lexington, Kentucky, immediately preceding the Southern Sustainable Agriculture Working Group Conference (SAWG).